 Due to the lateness of the hour (the bus arrived at a Palm Springs casino about 11 pm, departed about 4 am, and crashed about 5 am), some observers initially speculated that the driver may have been fatigued.
 Indeed, unidentified witnesses said that the driver, who was killed in the auto crash, was asleep and that moments before the crash, a car had swerved to avoid the bus.

 Although the USA Holiday bus had a spotless service record since 2010 and had just passed an annual inspection in April, authorities say that the tread on four of the eight tires did not meet government safety standards.
 Earl Weener, of the National Transportation Safety Administration, said that the bus “was out of compliance. . .and could have been placed out of service.”
-CHP investigators added that the bus appeared to be travelling at freeway speeds when it rear-ended a tractor trailer that was edging forward at about 5mph.
+CHP investigators added that the bus appeared to be traveling at freeway speeds when it rear-ended a tractor-trailer that was edging forward at about 5mph.

 The truck was moving so slowly because Southern California Edison Co. was under contract to perform utility work on that stretch of Interstate 10 during non-peak hours, and workers had stopped traffic in the area.
 The one-month work permit went into effect only a few hours prior to the crash.
 In most cases, if the contractor stops, slows, or redirects traffic, there must be signs and warning lights posted to that effect; in the case of very short interruptions, such as removing debris from the road, an officer is supposed to drive slowly in emergency mode to alert motorists of the stopped traffic.
 It is not clear what, if anything, SoCal Edison did, or what it was required to do, vis-a-vis stopped traffic in the predawn darkness.